rb2nem/nem-docker/README.md

     ./service.sh restart nis

+## Servant

+To run servant in the docker, you have to copy `servant.config.properties.sample` to `servant.config.properties` and edit it *before* you boot.
+Then "./boot.sh", wait for nis to synchronize, then `./service.sh start servant`.

 # Importing a previously exported wallet

 Before you do this, be sure you have a backup of your wallet in a safe place!
 Things can go wrong, and you should not use this